antihax/goesi/esi/docs/MarketApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **GetMarketsRegionIdOrders**
-> []GetMarketsRegionIdOrders200Ok GetMarketsRegionIdOrders(orderType, regionId, optional)
+> []GetMarketsRegionIdOrders200Ok GetMarketsRegionIdOrders(ctx, orderType, regionId, optional)
 List orders in a region

 Return a list of orders in a region  ---  This route is cached for up to 300 seconds